return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

 -----------

-Note that the second parameter given to the callback of nb (val) is "old_state", not the current state.
-The current state can be retrieved by looking at the third pameter (edev pointer)'s state value.
+Note that the second parameter given to the callback of nb (val) is the current state of an external connector and the third pameter is the pointer of extcon device.

+Returns 0 if success or error number if fail.

 .. _`extcon_unregister_notifier`: